styfle/awesome-desktop-js/README.md

 ## System Tray

 * [trayballoon](https://github.com/sindresorhus/trayballoon) - a system tray balloon on Windows
-* [systray](https://github.com/zaaack/node-systray) - a system tray icon and menu that runs on Windows, Mac, Linux
+* [systray](https://github.com/zaaack/node-systray) - a system tray icon and menu (Windows, macOS, Linux)
-* [menubar](https://github.com/maxogden/menubar) - easily create a menubar Electron app on MacOS
+* [menubar](https://github.com/maxogden/menubar) - easily create a menubar Electron app (macOS only)
-* [xtray](https://github.com/tetsuo/xtray) - create a native menubar app on MacOS via a node.js ⇆ Swift bridge using objc runtime
+* [xtray](https://github.com/tetsuo/xtray) - create a native menubar app via a node.js ⇆ Swift bridge using objc runtime (macOS only)
-* [positron-bar](https://github.com/ElessarWebb/positron-bar) - Electron bar for your linux desktop
+* [positron-bar](https://github.com/ElessarWebb/positron-bar) - Electron bar for (Linux only)

 ## Packaging

 * [nexe](https://github.com/nexe/nexe) - a cli which compiles your Node.js app into a single executable
 * [pkg](https://github.com/zeit/pkg) - a cli which compiles your Node.js app into a single executable
 * [node-packer](https://github.com/pmq20/node-packer) - a cli which compiles your Node.js app into a single executable
-* [nectarjs](https://github.com/NectarJS/nectarjs) - a cli which compiles your Node.js app into a single executable (linux, windows, wasm, asm, arduino)
+* [nectarjs](https://github.com/NectarJS/nectarjs) - a cli which compiles your Node.js app into a single executable (Linux, Windows, WebAssembly, Arduino)
 * [lone](https://github.com/imlucas/lone) - a cli which compiles your Node.js app into a single executable
 * [enclose](https://github.com/igorklopov/enclose)  - a cli which compiles your Node.js app into a single executable
-* [launchui-packager](https://github.com/mimecorg/launchui-packager) - an API which packages GUI Node.js applications for Windows, Linux and OS X
+* [launchui-packager](https://github.com/mimecorg/launchui-packager) - an API which packages GUI Node.js applications (Linux, Windows, macOS)
 * [nbin](https://github.com/cdr/nbin) - a cli which compiles your Node.js app into a single executable

 ## License